-Doctors can use special tools to reach in and pull ear wax out because they have a lighted scope and can clearly see what they are doing.
-Using most tools at home can be dangerous, but there are some products available that are safe.
+Doctors can use special tools to pull ear wax out because they have a lighted scope and can clearly see what they are doing.
+Using most of these tools at home can be dangerous, but there are some safe products available.

-As always, we recommend consulting a medical professional before doing anything, but these solutions should help give you a good overview of how you can clean earwax buildup to treat tinnitus.
+As always, we recommend consulting a medical professional before attempting at-home treatment, but these solutions should give you a good overview of how you can clean earwax buildup to treat tinnitus.
 Hopefully, one of these remedies helps!